-See also the Heraldry of the Pontifical Court and of the clergy of the United Roman-Ruthenian Church.
+The following are the principal heraldic forms associated with the Roman-Ruthenian Pope and the pontifical and imperial office.
+See also the heraldry of the Pontifical Court and clergy of the United Roman-Ruthenian Church.

 Greater Arms